-Central America is a wonderful little continent with lots of sunshine, great weather and a warm, fantastic local population.
-One can find both unique nature and culture; spend the day swinging in a hammock by the beach; or exploring the colonial cities and Mayan ruins.
+Central America is a wonderful little territorial strip with lots of sunshine, great weather and a warm, fantastic local population.
+One can find both unique nature and culture; spend the day swinging in a hammock by the beach or explore the colonial cities and Mayan ruins.
 Travelling issmall and manageable, and perfect for backpacking and zigzagging up (or down), between the coastlines of the Pacific in the west and the Caribbean Sea in the east, whilst passing through the countriesof Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Panama.

 Central America's many options

 On a trip to Central America you'll quickly discover that you're not short of options and that one of the advantages of a relatively large number of countries being packed into a small continent is the cultural diversity.

 Costa Rica has over the years become the most popular destination in the region and is the easiest to travel around in.
 Tourism is well developed here with masses of transport options and exciting activities such as surfing, rafting, climbing, abseiling or rapelling, and cave exploration.
 Costa Rica though is best known for its amazing wildlife and natural beauty.

 Panama is a little larger than its neighbour Costa Rica, but not so touristy.
 This unspoiled country has many outstanding qualities that are similar to Costa Rica - beautiful, long, sandy beaches and carefree days lying in a hammock at one of the charming backpacker hangouts.
 The country is best known for the enormous Panama Canal that links the Caribbean Sea to the Pacific Ocean - an engineering masterpiece that should not be missed.